ScorpionesLabs/DVS/Readme.md

 * Harden the DCOM permissions by removing the rights of  **administrators** from the permissions - **Remote Launch** and **Remote Activation**.
   * **[Computer Configuration\Windows Settings\Local Policies\Security Options\DCOM]: Machine Launch Restrictions in Security Descriptor Definition Language ([SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-definition-language-for-conditional-aces-)) syntax**

-* Use an application firewall to block DCOM access between computers.
-Especially from a computer which is not part of the IT or management infrastructure.
+* Use a host-based firewall /application-aware firewall to block DCOM access between computers.
+Especially for a computer which is not part of the IT or management infrastructure.

 * Application control rules can be used as last circle of security controls to prevent vulnerable processes from spawning dangerous child processes or loading DLLs.
   Examples: